matplotlib/matplotlib/doc/api/api_changes.rst

 Changes in 1.3.x
 ================

+* Data limits on a plot now start from a point of having "null" limits, rather than limits in the range (0, 1).
+This has an effect on artists that only control limits in one direction, such as `axvline` and `axhline`, since their limits will not longer also include the range (0, 1).
+This fixes some problems where the computed limits would be dependent on the order in which artists were added to the axes.

 * On Linux, the user-specific `matplotlibrc` configuration file is now located in `~/.config/matplotlib/matplotlibrc` to conform to the `XDG Base Directory Specification